google/osdfir-infrastructure/charts/grr/README.md

 - kubectl v1.29.2+
 - Helm 3.14.1+

-## Setup the mysql database
+## Setup the MySQL database
-Both [GRR](https://github.com/google/grr) and its underlying communication layer [Fleetspeak](https://github.com/google/fleetspeak) need a mysql database store.
+Both [GRR](https://github.com/google/grr) and its underlying communication layer [Fleetspeak](https://github.com/google/fleetspeak) need a MySQL database store.
-The following command deploys a container based mysql instance into the cluster.
+The following command deploys a container based MySQL instance into the cluster.
-> **Note**: This way to deploy mysql is only suitable for demo purposes.
+> **Note**: This way to deploy MySQL is only suitable for demo purposes.
 ```
 kubectl apply -f charts/grr/mysql.yaml

-# Verify that the mysql pod is in the the 'Running' status
+# Verify that the MySQL pod is in the the 'Running' status
 kubectl get pods
 # The output should look similar to the below:
 # NAME                     READY   STATUS    RESTARTS   AGE